srijankulal/Spaceinvader/README.md

 ## ***Important: "Ensure your webcam is enabled and properly configured as the game uses hand gestures for control."***

 ### Controls
 The game uses hand gestures detected through the webcam for control.
 Ensure your hand is visible to the webcam during gameplay.
+**"Move your hand to the ship movement and to shoot pinch your index finger with your thumb finger."**

-**Enjoy the game!**
+# **Enjoy the game!**